Ploidy: Haploid and monoploid

 Gametes (sperm and ova) are haploid cells.
 The haploid gametes produced by most organisms combine to form a zygote with n pairs of chromosomes, i.e. 2n chromosomes in total.
 The chromosomes in each pair, one of which comes from the sperm and one from the egg, are said to be homologous.
 Cells and organisms with pairs of homologous chromosomes are called diploid.
 For example, most animals are diploid and produce haploid gametes.
 During meiosis, sex cell precursors have their number of chromosomes halved by randomly "choosing" one member of each pair of chromosomes, resulting in haploid gametes.
 Because homologous chromosomes usually differ genetically, gametes usually differ genetically from one another.

 All plants and many fungi and algae switch between a haploid and a diploid state, with one of the stages emphasized over the other.
 This is called alternation of generations.
 Most fungi and algae are haploid during the principal stage of their life cycle, as are some primitive plants like mosses.
 More recently evolved plants, like the gymnosperms and angiosperms, spend the majority of their life cycle in the diploid stage.
 Most animals are diploid, but male bees, wasps, and ants are haploid organisms because they develop from unfertilized, haploid eggs, while females (workers and queens) are diploid, making their system haplodiploid.

-In some cases there is evidence that the n chromosomes in a haploid set have resulted from duplications of an originally smaller set of chromosomes.
-This "base" number – the number of apparently originally unique chromosomes in a haploid set – is called the monoploid number, also known as basic or cardinal number, or fundamental number.
-As an example, the chromosomes of common wheat are believed to be derived from three different ancestral species, each of which had 7 chromosomes in its haploid gametes.
-The monoploid number is thus 7 and the haploid number is 3 × 7 = 21.
-In general n is a multiple of x.
-The somatic cells in a wheat plant have six sets of 7 chromosomes: three sets from the egg and three sets from the sperm which fused to form the plant, giving a total of 42 chromosomes.
-As a formula, for wheat 2n = 6x = 42, so that the haploid number n is 21 and the monoploid number x is 7.
-The gametes of common wheat are considered to be haploid, since they contain half the genetic information of somatic cells, but they are not monoploid, as they still contain three complete sets of chromosomes (n = 3x).